projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/020_Definition_Level/010_Editor_Definition/020_Projections.md

 of the property is `true`, the keyword is shown.
 When the value is `false`, the keyword is not shown.

 The user can change the value of the property using the keyword as trigger.
-THis example would be displayed as one of ...
+This example would be displayed as one of ...

    ```
    COMPANY entity PhilipsEnterPrises { // the value of isCompany is true